 - 1. No person may establish or construct a driveway or reconstruct, reroute, or alter an existing driveway in a manner that changes the existing topography of the land, without first obtaining a Driveway Permit from the Town.
-Application forms and information can be obtained on the town website, from the Plan Commission or the Town Clerk. - 2.
+Application forms and information can be obtained on the town website, from the Plan Commission Secretary or the Town Clerk. - 2.
 Any person prior to and at the time of seeking a Driveway Permit must own or have a legal interest in and current legal access to the land to which the permit(s) will apply. - 3.
-No building permit for new residential construction will be issued until the driveway is routed with an appropriate base and erosion control.
-No occupancy permit will be issued until the driveway is completed in accordance to the specifications of this chapter and Chapter 14 of the Dane County Code and is approved by the Town Board. - 4.
-With the approval of the Town Board, the driveway permit may allow for the excavation of a residential construction site to provide for site preparation and to provide fill for the proposed driveway. - 5.
+No building permit for new residential construction will be issued until the applicant has obtained a driveway permit.
+No occupancy permit will be issued until the driveway is completed in accordance with the specifications of this chapter and Chapter 14 of the Dane County Code and is approved by the Town Board. - 4.
 Policies and procedures for the evaluation of a Driveway Permit application shall be established by resolution of the Town Board. - a.
-The Town Board shall define, within its policy and procedures, those maintenance or repair activities that do not require a driveway permit. - b.
-The Town Board shall define, within its policy and procedures, specific criteria and permit requirements for improvement of an existing driveway, as opposed to construction of a drivewa1y.
+The Town Board shall define, within its policy and procedures, those maintenance or repair activities that do not require a driveway permit.

-c.
+- b.
+The Town Board shall define, within its policy and procedures, specific criteria, and permit requirements for improvement of an existing driveway, as opposed to construction of a driveway. - c.
 The Town Board shall establish a Driveway Committee to oversee the driveway permitting process.